dahmansphi/disguisedata/README.md

 Author-email: dahmansphi@gmail.com
 ```
 > [!IMPORTANT]
-> **In some cases the `seaborn` is not installed during the setup. so make sure if it is not installed to install it manually**
+> **Sometimes, the `seaborn` library isn't installed during setup.
+If that's the case, you'll need to install it manually.**

 ## Employ the disguisedata -**Conditions**